 These welfare services include emergency accommodation, food and provisions, emergency clothing and personal requisites, personal support services, registration and reunification and financial assistance.

 In accordance with the activation of the plan, as Director General of the Department of Communities, Michelle Andrews has become the State Welfare Coordinator.

 A State Welfare Emergency Committee (SWEC) has been established to provide advice to the State Welfare Coordinator.

 The SWEC is an advisory group of organisations from all levels of government, the community sector and the private sector who are working together to meet the emerging emergency welfare needs from the COVID-19 pandemic.

 The SWEC is chaired by Michelle Andrews, Director General of the Department of Communities in her capacity as the State Welfare Coordinator, and co-chaired by a nominated member of Communities’ Aboriginal Cultural Council to ensure emergency welfare responses are culturally appropriate and meets the needs of Aboriginal communities.

 To contact the SWEC please email email@example.com.

-Through the activation of the State Emergency Welfare Plan, a State Welfare Incident Control Centre (SWICC) has been established to sit alongside the State Health Incident Control Centre (SHICC).
+Through the activation of the State Emergency Welfare Plan, a State Welfare Incident Coordination Centre (SWICC) has been established to sit alongside the State Health Incident Coordination Centre (SHICC).